Key takeaways

 - Self-improvement patterns (DISCOVERIES.md) mean agents can build institutional knowledge that persists across sessions and team members

-- The standards gap is real — AGENTS.md and SKILL.md handle context and capabilities, but there's no standard for agent-to-agent coordination, shared state, or cross-agent review
+- The standards gap is narrowing but real — AGENTS.md and SKILL.md handle context and capabilities, and OpenAI's Symphony spec is a first attempt at fleet orchestration, but there's still no standard for agent-to-agent coordination, shared state, or cross-agent review

 The missing piece: today you can give an agent skills and methodology, but coordinating ten agents working on the same codebase with shared context and non-overlapping work is still unsolved at the standards level.